ArtificialSoda/Rocket_Elevators_Controllers/README.md

 *C#*: To run the script, simply clone this repo and run the .sln file found inside the C# folder.
 You should have already installed the Visual Studio 2019 IDE.
 You can also modify each individual C# class script by playing around inside the solution (.sln) file.

-*Java*: To run the script, simply clone this repo and run Program.java on a Java-supported IDE such as IntelliJ IDEA or Eclipse.
+*Java*: To run the script, simply clone this repo and run Program.java (inside the designated Java folder of this repo) on a Java-supported IDE such as IntelliJ IDEA or Eclipse.

 Feel free to play around and modify the scripts!